IsaMaqueda/finalProyectLenguajes/README.md

   * ```
       (count-different '("1" "2" "3" "4" "1" "2" "3" "1" "2" "3" "4"))
       ```
 * **column-maker** gets as an argument a number and the name of a csv file.
 The function reads the file line per line.
-In each line it sends for split to create a list from the line, then it sends the list with the number to look up the element of that list that is in     * ```
+In each line it sends for split to create a list from the line, then it sends the list with the number to look up the element of that list that is in.
+  * ```
       (column-maker 3 "ejemplo.csv")
       ```
  * **get-average** gets as an argument a number and the name of a csv file.
 The function gets a list get-list and returns the average of each element of the file divided by 7, that are the number of the years the file has.